 |

 JURIS has long partnered with Wayne C. Beyer, author of Police Misconduct: A Practitioner's Guide to Section 1983, to host several webinar programs that provide training for both plaintiff and defense lawyers in Section 1983 cases.
-Featured below are five for-credit CLE programs that were held live and recorded in 2022.
+Featured below are for-credit CLE programs that were held live and recorded.
 They offer Continuing Legal Education credit to interested attorneys.
 These programs are available to anyone who has purchased Police Misconduct.
 Details for each program are below.

 How to Access the Recordings: Each webinar program draws from Police Misconduct: A Practitioner's Guide to Section 1983, and access to the recordings is available to anyone who has purchased the publication.
 If you haven't already, buy the book on our website using a credit card.
 If you purchase on Amazon or through another third party vendor, your purchase will need to be verified.
 Purchasing the book will also allow you to attend live or access the recordings of future programs with Wayne Beyer hosted by JURIS.
 Once you have purchased the book, you can choose any or all of five, for-credit CLE webinars, each valued at up to $200.
 Register for the webinar recording with the links below.
 Your registration will be verified with a sale of the book and once verified you can watch the recording at your leisure.
 If you haven't purchased the publication, you can do so here: http://www.jurispub.com/Bookstore/Police-Misconduct.html